 Qualifying Mortgage Loans

-Rules for Points and PMI
+Rules for Points & PMI

 Preparing to Deduct Mortgage Interest

-Deducting Interest As Typical Homeowner
+Deducting Interest as Typical Homeowner

-If you're a typical homeowner who doesn't have a qualified home office and your home doesn't qualify as a rental property per IRS rules, then deducting your home mortgage interest is a straightforward process once you have your Form 1098 and any other documents showing mortgage interest paid.
-The IRS form for reporting your itemized deductions is Schedule A, and you need to complete this before you can move the deduction over to your 1040 return.
+Deducting your home mortgage interest is a straightforward process once you have your Form 1098 and any other documents showing mortgage interest paid, assuming you're a typical homeowner who doesn't have a qualified home office and your home doesn't qualify as a rental property per IRS rules.
+Schedule A is the IRS form for reporting your itemized deductions.
+You must complete this before you can move the deduction over to your Form 1040 tax return.

 Deducting Interest in Special Situations